waqar-ahmed91/cloud_devops_capstone/README.md

 ### Cluster Creation

-AWS **EKSCTL** is used to create the cluster which uses cloudformation process to create the cluster stack.
-1.18 version has been used with t2.medium node type having maximum three nodes and minimum one.
+AWS **EKSCTL** is used to create the cluster which uses cloudformation process to create the cluster stack. **1.18 version** has been used with **t2.medium** node type having **maximum three nodes** and **minimum one**.
 I also used t2.small node type with 1.17 version but that was not work out well for the app deployment because of not supported version and node type.

 # To Run the App Locally Before Deploying it on the Cloud: